-\begin{definition} A \textit{ knotoid diagram} is a generic immersion of the unit interval $[0,1]$ in the interior of a surface $\Sigma$ with finitely many transversal double self-intersections.
+A knotoid diagram is an open-ended knot diagram in an oriented surface.
+Examples of knotoid diagrams are shown in Figure \ref{kdiagrams}.
+A more formal definition of a knotoid diagram is as follows. \begin{defn} A \textit{ knotoid diagram} is a generic immersion of the unit interval $[0,1]$ in the interior of a surface $\Sigma$ with finitely many transversal double self-intersections.
 These self-intersections are endowed with over or under passage information, and together with this information they are called \textit{crossings} of the knotoid diagram.
 The images of $0$ and $1$ are two distinct points that are considered to be the \textit{endpoints} of the knotoid diagram and are called the \textit{tail} and the \textit{head} of the diagram, respectively.
 A knotoid diagram is considered to be oriented from its tail to its head.
-A \textit{trivial knotoid diagram} is an embedding of the unit interval in $\Sigma$, that is, it is a knotoid diagram with no crossings as shown in Figure \ref{kdiagrams}a. \end{definition}
+A \textit{trivial knotoid diagram} is an embedding of the unit interval in $\Sigma$, that is, it is a knotoid diagram with no crossings as shown in Figure \ref{kdiagrams}a. \end{defn}

 Knotoid diagrams in a surface $\Sigma$ are considered up to the equivalence relation induced by three \textit{Reidemeister moves}, depicted in Figure \ref{reidemoves}, and isotopy of $\Sigma$.
 All of these moves change a knotoid diagram locally, as shown in Figure \ref{reidemoves}, and are assumed to be performed away from the endpoints of the knotoid diagram.
-This means that it is not allowed to pull/push a strand with an endpoint over/under another strand as depicted in Figure \ref{forbidden}.
+This means that it is not allowed to pull or push a strand with an endpoint over or under another strand as depicted in Figure \ref{forbidden}.
 We denote these forbidden moves by $\Omega_+$ and $\Omega_-$, respectively.
 Notice that any knotoid diagram would be equivalent to the trivial knotoid diagram if $\Omega_+$ and $\Omega_-$ moves were allowed.

-\begin{definition} A \textit{knotoid} in a surface $\Sigma$ is an equivalence class of knotoid diagrams, with respect to the equivalence relation induced by Reidemeister moves and isotopy of $\Sigma$.
+\begin{defn} A \textit{knotoid} in a surface $\Sigma$ is an equivalence class of knotoid diagrams, with respect to the equivalence relation induced by Reidemeister moves and isotopy of $\Sigma$.
 The set of knotoids in $\Sigma$ is denoted by $\mathcal{K}(\Sigma)$.
-In particular, knotoids in $S^2$ are called \textit{spherical knotoids}, and knotoids in $\mathbb{R}^2$ are called \textit{planar knotoids}. \end{definition}
+In particular, knotoids in $S^2$ are called \textit{spherical knotoids}, and knotoids in $\mathbb{R}^2$ are called \textit{planar knotoids}. \end{defn}